Skip to main content

 • Collaborative branches.
 Multiple users can commit changes and merge pull requests on collaborative branches.

-This change is currently rolling out on Retool Cloud and is available in private beta for self-hosted organizations.
+This feature was previously released as generally available on Retool Cloud and as private beta for Self-hosted organizations.

 Multi-step functions